mnmnotmail/website/biz-b2b.md

 They're often badly designed, irritating users and limiting usage.
 Many such apps don't store received data locally, so depend on connectivity to the network for any use.

+[Rocket Chat](https://rocket.chat/){:target="_blank"} & [Sendbird](https://sendbird.com/){:target="_blank"}
+offer a toolkit to let developers embed intant messaging features within a custom phone app.
+That can ease the burden of building the app (though not of operating it), at the cost of being locked into a messaging model not suited to B2B use cases.

 Many companies operate a customer portal website, and some have added messaging there.
 To notify customers of new messages on the portal, it sends email or text messages (SMS) containing a URL where the recipient can read them.
 Users can't immediately determine anything about a message from the notice, and may misinterpret it as spam or phishing.